Does Shower Water Go Into Septic Tank?

 All the drains in your house, from the sinks, showers and toilets, all travel through their own individual pipes under the house.
 All those pipes ultimately converge into one main pipe that heads out and away from the house to the septic tank.

 That’s where all the mixed grey water and black water empty into the septic tank.

 How Often Should You Empty Out Your Septic Tank?

 There are a number of factors that go into determining how often you should pump a septic tank.
 But generally speaking, you should pump out the septic tank once every 3 to 5 years.

-The actual frequency will depend mostly on how much you and your family use the septic tank, and how many people are using the septic tank.
+The actual frequency will depend mostly on how much you and your family use the septic system, and how many people are using the septic tank.

 As you can imagine, you’ll most likely need to pump your septic tank much more often if you have a large family.
 And the more showers you take and the longer the shower are, the faster the septic tank will fill.
 In cases where there’s a large number of people living in the house, I would empty the tank every 3 years.
 But if you have a small family, or live alone, then you could probably even get away with pumping the tank ever 5 to 10 years.